-Is there a limit to how many times I can meet with a counselor?
+Is there a limit to how many times I can meet with a clinician?

-All students who are registered for at least 6 credit-bearing hours are eligible for an initial intake assessment.
-The intake counselor will then determine with you what forms of treatment will best meet your needs.
+All students who are registered for at least 6 credit-bearing hours are eligible for an initial consult.
+The clinician you see will then determine with you what forms of treatment will best meet your needs.
 This may include services at our Center or may require a referral to an outside agency.
 Any costs associated with services at the outside agency are the responsibility of the student.
-If your initial assessment counselor determines that ongoing individual counseling at our Center is a good option, you can meet with a counselor for short-term individual counseling each academic year as long as you are a student.
-During particularly busy times of the semester, there may be delays getting scheduled with your follow-up counselor, including periods when we must put students on a wait list.
+If your initial consult determines that ongoing individual counseling at our Center is a good option, you can meet with a clinician for short-term individual counseling each academic year as long as you are a student.
+During particularly busy times of the semester, there may be delays getting scheduled with your follow-up clinician, including periods when we must put students on a wait list.
 If this happens, you may choose to work with an off-campus provider in order to be seen most quickly.
-Due to high demand for our services, there are session limits on individual therapy.
+Due to high demand for our services, there are session limits on individual therapy and couples therapy.
 There are no session limits for group or career counseling services.

 What if I am interested in medication?
 Can you prescribe that?